 This is a HUGE topic and the lesson contains lots of tools and ideas.
 Don’t let that overwhelm you.
-Scan the list of tools and ideas, see if something pops out that intrigues you and explore it.
+Scan the list of tools and ideas, see if something pops out that intrigues you, then explore it.
 Or maybe there are other tools you’ve been eager to delve into and haven’t had the time, do it now!

-Hopefully you’ll find a few tools in this lesson that will help you with your workflow or personal productivity and over the course of the next few months you’ll be able to make a habit of using those tools consistently.
-Making something a habit takes time and patience!
+Hopefully you’ll find a few tools in this lesson that will help you with your workflow or personal productivity and you’ll be able to make using them a habit.
+But remember making something a habit takes time and patience!

 This is one of those topics that you can easily repeat.
 Even if you did this topic before, you can do it again!
 Maybe your productivity routine needs to be tweaked a bit?
 Or maybe you’re looking for a tool to address something new?
 There are a lot of tools in this lesson, there’s sure to be something new for you.
 (Much of the new stuff ends up in the Odds and Ends section at the one.
 Maybe go there first?)

 - Pick at least 2 tools from the lists below.
 (Or pick other productivity tools that you’ve been curious about exploring.)

 - Explore how the tools work and check out the help files to see what features are available.

 - For your blog post, share what you picked and how it worked for you.

 - Do you think you’ll continue to use it?
 How might you use it with your students?

 - Do you already have tools that you’d like to use, but haven’t had time to sit down and decide how best to use them?
 Take some time this week to evaluate your current processes, what works, what doesn’t and share your thoughts.
 You could model your post on the Lifehacker posts called How We Work where people share their favorite tools and tips.
 (Here’s one from Jenny Levine, Director of the LITA division of ALA)